oddnetworks/example-single-process/README.md

 __You do not need to override this, but if you want to:__

 The configuration file relies on example data and a seed script to get running.
 For examples of how to set this up yourself, and override the seed script using the `DATA_DIR` environment variable, please check out the [oddworks-example-data](https://github.com/oddnetworks/oddworks-example-data) repo.

+You can clone that repo, or if you want to start working with the seed script within this project you can use the [oddworks-cli](https://www.npmjs.com/package/@oddnetworks/oddworks-cli) and run `oddworks fetch-data`.